melky-yc/melky-yc/README.md

 ---

-💡 *"Code is like humor.
-When you have to explain it, it’s bad."* 🚀
+💡 *"Success is the sum of small efforts, repeated day in and day out."* 🚀